 You have set realistic expectations about their treatment plan, and explained that there is no guarantee the Medical Cannabis therapy will work for their condition

 You have clinical justification including relevant evidence that supports the use of Medical Cannabis therapies for the patient’s condition

 Any registered Medical Practitioner in Australia is able to prescribe Medical Cannabis for patients with a wide range of conditions.
 Any patient can be considered that has a chronic condition lasting 3 months or more, that hasn't responded to conventional treatments, or they have experienced significant side effects.

 There are currently 2 commonly used pathways that can be used to access Medical Cannabis products in Australia:

 TGA Special Access Scheme – B

 This allows certain Medical Practitioners to access therapeutic goods that are not included in the ARTG and can be used if the Patient does not fit the Category A definition of seriously ill, or if the therapeutic good is not authorised for supply under Category C.

 The Medical Practitioner can submit the application to the TGA and the State Government (where needed) and upon approval, can then write the prescription for the specific product.
 This approval currently lasts for 12 months.

-This is a Medical Practitioner who is approved to prescribe unapproved therapeutic goods for a particular condition or class of Patients in their immediate care without further TGA approval.
-Once a Medical Practitioner is an Authorised Prescriber they don’t need to notify the TGA each time they prescribe an unapproved product, however, they must report to the TGA the number of Patients treated every six months.Prescribing Info
+This is a Medical Practitioner who is approved to prescribe unapproved therapeutic goods for a particular condition or class of patients in their immediate care without further TGA approval.
+Once a Medical Practitioner is part of the Authorised Prescriber Scheme, they don’t need to notify the TGA each time they prescribe an unapproved product, however, they must report the number of Patients treated every six months to the TGA.